 Subscribe: Apple Podcasts | Stitcher | Blubrry | Podchaser | Email | TuneIn | RSS | More

-In this post we explain a football cliche ‘to put it in the mixer‘.
-A phrase often heard when describing a direct style of play.
+In this post we explain a football cliche ‘to put it in the mixer‘ which is a phrase often heard when describing a direct style of play.
+You can read a transcript for this podcast below, while you can also check out our glossary of footballing phrases here and visit our site to access all our previous posts and podcasts.
 If you have questions or comments, email us at: firstname.lastname@example.org.

-Football Language: (to) Put it in the mixer
+Football Language Podcast: (to) Put it in the mixer

 DF: Hello everyone, this is Damian from the Languagecaster.com team – helping learners who love football with their English language skills and we hope you are all doing well.
 In this short podcast we look at the phrase, ‘to put it in the mixer‘ which is often heard when describing a direct style of play – it basically means to knock a long ball into the opposition’s penalty area.
 Let’s take a look at the elements of this phrase.
 First the verb ‘to put‘, this means to cross or hit the ball long, while ‘it‘ refers to the ball.
 The last element of this phrase, ‘the mixer‘ is a way of describing the penalty area, the box, especially when it is crowded with players.
 Put these all together and we mean the ball is crossed or hit into the box where hopefully a player can score – maybe through a flick on or a deflection.